vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/headless/windows_services.md

 Windows Services written using .NET have become very common especially in conjunction with a front end ASP.NET application.
 Typically these types of applications poll a DB table for work or listen on an event queue to process work in an async fashion.

-Windows Services are not supported on PCF because they integate at the OS layer and duplicate and lot of the process life cycle management already built into PCF.
+Windows Services are not supported on PCF because they integrate at the OS layer and duplicate and lot of the process life cycle management already built into PCF.
 However, the work load typically performed by Windows Services can usually be ported with minimal effort to PCF.

 ## Replatforming